Affiliate platforms: questions to ask before you migrate (SaaS)

 A practical checklist for migrating affiliate platforms in SaaS: what to export, how to compare ledgers, how to handle refunds and clawbacks, and the safest cutover plan.

-Read articleA simple operating system for a predictable, low-drama affiliate channel
+Read articleA practical operating system for founders who want a predictable, low-drama affiliate channel

 Most SaaS affiliate programs don’t fail because the product is bad — they fail because the program is vague.
 Unclear rules, messy attribution, inconsistent approvals, and late payouts turn partners into support tickets.